-Aberdeen New Dawn Investment Trust PLC (the "Company") was launched in May 1989 and is an investment company with its Ordinary shares listed on the premium segment of the London Stock Exchange.
-The Company is an investment trust and aims to attract long term private and institutional investors who seek a high level of capital growth through equity investment in the Asia Pacific countries excluding Japan.
+Aberdeen New Dawn Investment Trust PLC (the "Company") was launched in May 1989 and is an investment trust with its Ordinary shares listed on the premium segment of the London Stock Exchange.
+The Company aims to attract long term private and institutional investors who seek a high level of capital growth through equity investment in the Asia Pacific countries excluding Japan.

-The Company is governed by a board of directors, the majority of whom are independent, and has no employees.
+The Company is governed by a Board of Directors, the majority of whom are independent, and has no employees.
 Like most other investment companies, it outsources its investment management and administration to an investment management group, the Aberdeen Group, and other third party providers.
 The Company does not have a fixed life.